Hiroshi Yamauchi: Personal life

 In 1950, Inaba gave birth to a daughter named Yōko, who would marry Minoru Arakawa, selected by Yamauchi to lead Nintendo's American subsidiary.
 Inaba had several miscarriages and was often ill.
 In 1957, she gave birth to another daughter, Fujiko and, shortly after, a son named Katsuhito.
 She died on 29 July 2012, aged 82.
+Katsuhito has a son named Banjō Yamauchi, and their names are cited as the origin of the title of Banjo-Kazooie.

 Years after abandoning the family, Yamauchi's father returned to see him; Yamauchi refused to speak to him.
 When Yamauchi was close to 30, his father died of a stroke.
 At the funeral, Yamauchi met his father's wife and their four daughters, whom he had never known about.
 He grieved for months, regretting that he had ignored his father, and began making visits to his father's grave.

 Yamauchi has been described as a stern man with a single-minded focus on business.
 His children disliked that he spent more time on Nintendo than them.
 Because of his tendency to fire employees who disagreed with him, he was characterized as an autocratic leader by Henk Rogers, pivotal to the success of the Game Boy through the release of an accompanying version of Tetris.
 Notably for the head of a company dedicated to them, he rarely played video games; among the exceptions is Igo: Kyuu Roban Taikyoku, developed by Rogers, and based on the board game Go.
-More so, he was interested in Go, achieving a high rank, and games which used hanafuda.
+More so, he was interested in games which used hanafuda, particularly Go, in which he achieved a high rank.